United kingdom Country Commercial Guide

 Last published date:

-The United Kingdom, with a population of 67 million people and a GDP of $3.1 trillion (2022), is a major international trading power.
-Though geographically small (the United Kingdom is roughly about the size of Oregon), it has the second-largest economy in Europe and led the G7 in GDP growth (4.0%) in 2022.
+The United Kingdom, with a population of 69.2 million people and a GDP of $3.64 trillion (2024), is a major international trading power, with the sixth-largest economy in the world, according to the World Bank.
+Though geographically small (the United Kingdom is roughly the size of Oregon), it has the second-largest economy in Europe.

-Despite continuing to face regulatory challenges posed by the effects of the UK’s exit from the European Union (“Brexit”), high inflation driven by rising energy prices, and the lingering effects of the COVID-19 pandemic, the UK remains a critical market for American exports of goods and services.
-U.S. exports of goods and services to the UK reached $157.1 billion in 2022, up 21.5 percent from 2021, ranking the UK in 5th place among export destinations for American goods and placing it in the 2nd spot for trading in services.
+With the effects of the UK’s exit from the European Union (“Brexit”) largely behind them, the UK has emerged as a critical market for American exports of goods and services.
+U.S. exports of goods and services to the UK reached $179.5 billion in 2024, up 7.5% from 2023, ranking the UK in fifth place among export destinations for American goods and placing it in the number one spot for trading in services.

-The U.S.-UK investment relationship is the largest in the world, with cumulative bilateral stock in direct investment valued at more than $1.5 trillion in 2021.
-In 2021, the U.S. direct investment position in the United Kingdom (outward) topped $1 trillion, an increase of 9.5% from 2020.
-The direct investment position from the United Kingdom to the United States (inward) was $565.2 billion, an increase of 22% from 2020.
-More than 2.6 million jobs, 1.46 in the UK and 1.17 million in the United States, are directly supported by these investments.
+The U.S.-UK investment relationship is the largest in the world, with cumulative bilateral stock in direct investment valued at more than $1.76 trillion in 2024.
+In 2024, the U.S. direct investment position in the United Kingdom (outward) topped $1.02 trillion, flat from 2023.
+The direct investment position from the United Kingdom to the United States (inward) was $742.7 billion, an increase of 7.7% from 2023.
+Around 2.7 million jobs, 1.48 million in the UK and 1.22 million in the United States, are directly supported by these investments.

-There are 7,500 U.S. firms of all sizes with a presence in the United Kingdom, which is also the top location in Europe for U.S. firms to base regional headquarters that cover Europe, the Middle East, and Africa.
-According to one recent survey, however, U.S. investment confidence in the UK has declined for the third consecutive year, in large part due to lingering uncertainty and challenges to the UK-EU trade relationship post-Brexit, but also due to policy uncertainty, relative political instability, immigration, high inflation, and labor shortages.
+More than 7,500 U.S. firms have a presence in the United Kingdom, which is also the top location in Europe for U.S. regional headquarters covering Europe, the Middle East, and Africa.
+According to one recent survey, however, U.S. investment confidence in the UK has declined slightly in 2025, in large part due to lingering uncertainty and challenges to the UK-EU trade relationship in addition to policy uncertainty, regulation, high taxes and high energy costs.

 Political Environment